When Pain Makes Prayer Hard

 “But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.””

 If you’re hurting today, you don’t have to pray alone.
 Ask someone you trust to pray with you.
-There is power in shared prayer.
+And if the pain is affecting your daily life, consider reaching out to a counselor or doctor—that’s not giving up on God.
+It’s letting Him work through every resource available.